Bayesian rational agents in iterated quantum games: Prisoners' Dilemma

 Consider a pair of rational agents.
 One may numerically verify that each agent's expected payoff is always maximized by an action with $\phi=\pi/2$ for any fixed $\gamma$ and action parameters $\theta$ and $\phi$ of their opponent.
 When $\theta=\pi$, this is the action $D=U(\pi,\pi/2)$, the analog of defect in the classical game, and when $\theta=0$, it is $Q=U(0,\pi/2)$, the new strategy introduced by Eisert \emph{et al.}\ which is a Pareto optimal Nash equilibrium for the maximally entangled game.
 Because this is true for any fixed settings of the entanglement and actions of the opponent, it will be true for any probabilistic mixture over them as well.
 Consequently, a rational agent will never choose a submaximal $\phi$ value.

 Remarkably, once we restrict the possible actions by setting $\phi=\pi/2$ for both agents, another simplification appears.
-One can explicitly show that all critical points of the resulting expected payoff landscape are on the boundary, meaning, aside from a set of measure zero which we ignore, 1-fold rational agents will only ever rationally choose to play the actions corresponding to $\theta=0$ and $\theta=\pi$, that is, the actions $Q$ and $D$ and none of the actions corresponding to intermediate $\theta$ values.
+One can explicitly show that all critical points of the resulting expected payoff landscape push rational choices to the boundaries of the parameter space, meaning, aside from a set of measure zero which we ignore, 1-fold rational agents will only ever rationally choose to play the actions corresponding to $\theta=0$ and $\theta=\pi$, that is, the actions $Q$ and $D$ and none of the actions corresponding to intermediate $\theta$ values.
 By the same logic as before, we are interested in what happens if we further restrict their actions to this set.

 By now we have reduced the extended game back down to something much more closely resembling the original prisoners' dilemma.
 Like the original, our agents choose one of two actions, $Q$ and $D$.
 When $\gamma=0$, it is exactly the classical game with $Q$ and $D$ corresponding to cooperate and defect, regardless of the other's action.
 When $\gamma\neq 0$, actions and behaviors are no longer in one-to-one correspondence; if one agent plays $Q$ and the other plays $D$, these actions do not necessarily lead to the behaviors of cooperation from the first and defection from the second.
 In the extreme of maximal entanglement, the association is actually flipped when they take different actions --- if $\gamma=\pi/2$, Alice plays $Q$, and Bob plays $D$, the resulting behaviors are for Alice to \emph{defect} and Bob to \emph{cooperate}.
 Entanglement ``resolves'' the prisoners' dilemma because $\gamma$ smoothly interpolates between the prisoners' dilemma at $\gamma=0$ and a game with a dominant, Pareto optimal, Nash equilibrium at $\gamma=\pi/2$.